Research

 Synthesis and Properties of Nanoparticles

 The ability to make nanocrystals of high quality (uniform size, no defects except the ones we want, designed surface, etc.) is key to this area of science, and also interesting in its own right.
-We grow nanocrystals with well controlled sizes and shapes by injecting molecular precursors into hot liquids that also contain molecular species that will coordinate to the growing nanoparticle surfaces.
-Some important questions of solid state chemistry can be addressed in the synthesis of nanocrystals.
-How does nucleation of a solid occur?
+We grow nanocrystals with well-controlled sizes and shapes by injecting molecular precursors into hot liquids that also contain molecular species that will coordinate with the growing nanoparticle surfaces.
+Some important questions of solid-state chemistry can be addressed in the synthesis of nanocrystals.
+How does the nucleation of a solid occur?
 What governs the rate of growth of each facet of a crystal?
 What is the stress and strain at the interface between a core and a shell of different materials?

 We can think of a simple nanocrystal as a type of artificial atom.
-In that case, the next step in nanocrystal synthesis is to learn how to make artificial molecules, in which nanocrystals (atoms) of differing composition, size, and shape, and interconnected with each other in a designed arrangement.
+In that case, the next step in nanocrystal synthesis is to learn how to make artificial molecules, in which nanocrystals are of differing composition, size, and shape, and interconnected in a designed arrangement.
 To accomplish this, we develop modular approaches to the chemical transformation of nanocrystals.
-Three such transformations we have developed and exploited are: cation exchange, the nanoscale Kirkendall effect, and branching.
-With these we can make branched, segmented, hollow, and nested nanoparticles.
-We are working to better understand the mechanisms of each of these transformations, as well as searching for new and general nanoparticle chemical transformations.
+Three such transformations we have developed and exploited are cation exchange, the nanoscale Kirkendall effect, and branching.
+We can make branched, segmented, hollow, and nested nanoparticles with these.
+We are working to understand better the mechanisms of each of these transformations, as well as searching for new and general nanoparticle chemical transformations.

 In addition to fundamental studies of nanocrystal synthesis, we are interested in developing automated, self-correcting nanocrystal syntheses, surface derivitization, and methods for nanocrystal characterization and assembly.
 A feature of our current work is the development of new methods to observe the growth trajectories and formation mechanisms of individual colloidal nanocrystals in liquid solutions.